payberah/id2221/lab1/lab1.md

    ```

 #### Compile and Run The Code
-Let's assume we have two files, `file0` and `file1`, uploaded on HDFS, and our code reads those files and counts their words.
+Assume we have two input files, `file0` and `file1`, uploaded on HDFS, and our code reads those files and counts their words.

 1. Start the HDFS namenode and datanode (if they are not running).
 Then create a folder `input` in HDFS, and upload the files in it.
    ```bash